 Preparation of (250 mL of 0.1M) standard solution of oxalic acid.

-12.6 /4 = 3.15 g of crystals of oxalic acid should be dissolved in water and precisely 250 ml of the solution should be produced.
+Consequently, 3.15 g of oxalic acid crystals should be dissolved in water to yield 250 mL of the solution.